leighseverson/purexposure/README.md

 <img src="vignettes/figures/m_map3.png" style="display: block; margin: auto;" />

-There are a few other arguments that can change the appearance of the returned plot in other ways. `fill_option` takes any palette from the `colormap` package. `alpha` sets the transparency of fill colors, and is set by default to `0.7`.
+There are a few other arguments that can change the appearance of the returned plot in other ways. `fill` takes any palette from the `colormap` package. `alpha` sets the transparency of fill colors, and is set by default to `0.7`.
 You can also include section or township labels with `pls_labels` set to `TRUE`. `pls_labels_size` controls the size of